MSW, LCSW*

 My approach

 I work to create an environment that actively welcomes all aspects a person brings to the therapy space.
-That includes our conscious and unconscious identities, and the relationships (or lack thereof) we have with others.
+That includes our conscious and unconscious identities, and the relationships we have with others.
 It also includes our strengths and adaptive behaviors as well as our wounds and traumas.
+I support clients in learning about themselves, working through personal struggles, navigating relationships, and making space to celebrate successes.

-Because our experiences (both good and bad) live in our bodies, I also operate from a trauma- and somatically-informed lens.
-This means that we’ll be mindful of and notice how recalling and retelling our experiences can bring those thoughts and feelings we had in those moments back up to the surface—whether we want them or not.
+An important idea in my therapy approach is that our experiences (both good and bad) live in our bodies.
+This means that we’ll be mindful of and notice how recalling and retelling our experiences can bring thoughts and feelings we had in those moments back up to the surface—whether we want them to or not.
 By increasing both awareness and understanding of the mind-body connection, we will be able to identify different strategies for relating to unpleasant and painful emotions/feelings and to foster a greater sense of overall wellbeing.

-Another important area I explore with clients is how we've internalized social pressures, power dynamics, and oppressions through our cultures and being part of society.
+Another important area I explore with clients is how social pressures, power dynamics, and oppressive forces impact our daily living in this society.
+They can shape our experiences and our ways of thinking.
 That includes me!
-I also explore and challenge myself around how my experience of whiteness, my gender, my sexuality, and my neurodivergence affects our relationship and the therapy space we share together.
-Self-awareness and critical self-reflection are important tools for doing good therapy work, and creating a warm and welcoming space for everyone present.
+I also consider how my experience of whiteness, my gender, my sexuality, and my neurodivergence affects the therapy space we share together.
+I think that working to stay aware of how the spaces we live in affect us is an important part of making a safe and welcoming space for everyone present.

 Areas of focus